 - Natural Latex refers to latex derived from the sap of a rubber tree.
 Latex made from 100% tree rubber, will compress around 2% over a 30-year span.

-- Synthetic Latex is derived from petroleum.
+- Synthetic Latex requires petrochemicals.
 Petroleum-derived latex will compress as much as 20% over the course of only five years.

 - Blended Latex is a combination of the two, in varying percentages.
 Blended Latex compresses proportionately depending on the percentage of each type of rubber used.

 There are three processes for manufacturing latex mattresses:

 - Dunlop – This process consists of latex poured into a mold and cooked horizontally.
 To learn more about our unique Botanicore™ botanical latex cooked using the Dunlop method.

 - Talalay – This process produces the least durable latex of the three.
 It uses less raw latex to get the same initial feel, making it lighter.
 As a result, the cell walls of the foam are narrower, meaning that the foams softens more quickly, losing support.

 - Continuous Pour – Least known of the three types of latex production; continuous pour latex is extruded onto a conveyor belt.
 Layers of latex will move through an oven.
 Manufacture of 6″ thick cores is also possible with special removable pins.
 Most continuous pour latex is thin (1cm).
 It is very durable and is frequently used in the quilt layer of mattresses.
 Use of thin layer is common in mattresses that are primarily poly foam or coils.

 Value is equal to comfort over time; comfort relates directly to the durability of the materials in the mattress.